 In the case of married women, their application/petition and the Oath of Allegiance shall be done under the name appearing in their original birth certificate.
-They may opt to have their documents indicate the name with "Married to (name of spouse)" phrase if she so chooses.
+Other names used will be indicated as Assumed names.

 12. DO I GET A NEW PHILIPPINE PASSPORT AFTER TAKING THE OATH?